strongloop/strongloop-buildpacks/README.md

 1. Go to Heroku and find your app.
 2. Click Heroku app dashboard to view the various dynos and add-ons for your app.
-3. Click StrongLoop add-on to view the StrongOps Control Panel.
+3. Select StrongLoop add-on to enable StrongOps monitoring.
 4. Click  StrongOps Dashboard to access the StrongLoop Ops dashboard.

 <h5> Run your app in clustered mode through Heroku </h5>